 Would you like to improve your grant writing skills?
 Do you want to learn proven tips to increase your chances of getting funded?
 Do you wish you knew what the reviewers were looking for and how to make your application stand out?

 Successful grant writing is a set of skills that can be learned and improved upon with proper guidance and practice.
-The Conquer Cancer Foundation of ASCO provides grant writing resources for new and established applicants alike.
+Conquer Cancer provides grant writing resources for new and established applicants alike.

 The resources available are based on content from the ASCO Annual Meeting education program sessions and are designed to help applicants learn more about available funding opportunities and gain a competitive edge in the grant application process.

-Every year, the Conquer Cancer Foundation offers a free Grant Writing Workshop at the ASCO Annual Meeting that features talks about essentials of grant writing and funding opportunities from the Conquer Cancer Foundation and the National Cancer Institute, a mock study session and roundtable discussions with the faculty members.
+Every year, Conquer Cancer offers a free Grant Writing Workshop at the ASCO Annual Meeting that features talks about essentials of grant writing and funding opportunities from Conquer Cancer and the National Cancer Institute, a mock study session and roundtable discussions with the faculty members.